G0ldenGunSec/SCCM_SQL_Collector/README.md

 # SCCM_SQL_Collector

 PoC script to collect SCCM attack paths from a SCCM site DB.
-Credits to [@sanjivkawa](https://x.com/sanjivkawa) for most of the scaffolding code to allow for connection to SQL (thanks Sanj!)
+Credits to [@sanjivkawa](https://x.com/sanjivkawa) for SQLRecon, which is where most of the scaffolding code to allow for connecting to SQL came from (thanks Sanj!)

 ## Usage